Many drivers think their 4WD or AWD vehicle is the primary factor behind their winter commute safety.

 Answer: Yes, all-wheel drive, or AWD, is generally very good in the snow.
 But not for the reason you’re thinking.

-This is not quite true.
-Stopping is the most important aspect to avoiding collisions and spin outs.
-Another important aspect: control.
 Your drivetrain assists in acceleration, not braking or handling.
-Your tires (and your driving) are what help stop the vehicle, not necessarily your drivetrain.
+What stops your vehicle when you need it to is you, your brakes, and your tires.
 Besides the level of torque applied, there’s no real difference between a non-AWD and AWD vehicle when it comes to cornering and braking.

 DOES FOUR-WHEEL DRIVE HELP IN SNOW?